 - The camping fee will not be required the day prior to and during the check-in big game hunt dates occurring October–December.
 See the Hunting Regulations for dates.

-- Visitors utilizing recreational vehicles, travel trailers, tents, hammocks and passenger vehicles and staying overnight are considered camping and are required to pay the $7 daily fee.
+- Only at the City of Atlanta Tract: Visitors utilizing recreational vehicles, travel trailers, tents, hammocks and passenger vehicles and staying overnight are considered camping and are required to pay the $7 daily fee.